Indoor/Outdoor Job with outdoors lifestyle

 Reach us by flying into Anchorage or driving up from the Lower 48.
 We provide transportation from Anchorage to our Base.
 Driving up is an adventure in itself and having a car is helpful but not necessary.
 Rides are easily shared up and down the highway from our Base Camp.

-But "work" means trekking and climbing on the glacier, kayaking in Prince William Sound, hiking in the mountains or rafting on the rivers.
+But "work" means trekking and climbing on the glacier, kayaking in Prince William Sound and hiking in the mountains.
 (As well as Guiding our Guests, buying and packing food, taking care of gear, cleaning the van...the list is long!)

 How to Apply